 Forex Trading Glossary This Forex Trading Glossary will break down essential concepts to boost your confidence.
 The foreign exchange market, or Forex for short, is the world’s biggest financial market, buzzing with activity 24/7.
-Whether you’re just starting out or looking to brush up on your knowledge, understanding key terms is crucial for navigating this exciting world.
+Whether you’re just starting or looking to brush up on your knowledge, understanding key terms is crucial for navigating this exciting world.
 This Forex trading glossary will break down essential concepts to boost your confidence.

 Trading Currency